17 Best Palaces in Rome

 Palazzo Pallavicini Rospigliosi| ©Camilla Nappa

-You probably haven't heard of Palazzo Pallavicini Rospigliosi and its Casino dell'Aurora, but if you like to visit off-the-beaten-path places with little tourist traffic, then you should make a note of this place on your Rome itinerary.
-Located at the highest point of Rome, in Via XXIV Maggio, 43, the casino, part of the Palazzo Pallavicini-Rospigliosi is perfect for enjoying sublime views of the entire eternal city.
-And if this sounds interesting to you I recommend taking a tour of the best views of Rome.
+You've probably never heard of the Palazzo Pallavicini Rospigliosi and its Casino dell'Aurora, but if you like visiting places that are off the beaten track and not very touristy, then you should add this place to your itinerary in Rome.
+Located at the highest point in Rome, at Via XXIV Maggio, 43, the casino, part of the Palazzo Pallavicini-Rospigliosi, is perfect for enjoying sublime views of the entire Eternal City.
+And if this sounds interesting, I recommend taking a tour of the best views of Rome.

-However, it is not only the art that catches the eye in this palace.
-Its halls feature a variety of marble and travertine moldings, accented with ancient Roman sculptures, making the visit even more impressive.
+However, it is not only the art that attracts attention in this palace.
+Its halls feature a variety of marble and travertine moldings, accentuated by ancient Roman sculptures, making the visit even more impressive.

-Palazzo Silvestri R ivaldi is a real hidden treasure, located very close to the Colosseum.
-During the 16th century, this palace was abandoned for several years, then underwent a major renovation since 2004, which has finally allowed it to open its doors to the public.
+The Silvestri Rivaldi Palace is a true hidden treasure, located very close to the Colosseum.
+During the 16th century, this palace was abandoned for several years, but a major renovation was carried out in 2004, finally allowing it to open its doors to the public.

-The interior of Palazzo Silvestri Rivaldi houses unique cultural treasures, including frescoes from the school of Raphael and an impressive private collection of over 600 Greek and Roman marble sculptures.
-Known as the Torlonia Marbles, they date from the 5th century B.C. to the 4th century A.D. and belonged to Prince Alessandro Torlonia.
+The interior of the Silvestri Rivaldi Palace houses unique cultural treasures, including frescoes from the school of Raphael and an impressive private collection of over 600 Greek and Roman marble sculptures.
+Known as the Torlonia Marbles, they date from the 5th century BC to the 4th century AD and belonged to Prince Alessandro Torlonia.

 Palazzo Barberini| ©Gerrit van Straalen